 Anti Ageing Skin Treatments

-While there are some things that are out of our control, there are easy steps we can follow in order to mitigate these risks to our skin’s health.
-Moisturising, staying out of the sun and maintaining a healthy diet are essential for your skin’s health.
+While some things are out of our control, there are easy steps we can follow to mitigate these risks to our skin’s health.
+Moisturising, staying out of the sun and maintaining a healthy diet is essential for your skin’s health.
 It’s important, also, that we give our skin the attention it deserves.
 The Beauty and Brow Parlour offers you a range of facial treatments and skin treatments.
 An Affordable beauty salon, we offer services from pigmentation removal to our anti-ageing treatments – we’ll give your skin the helping hand it needs to look and feel as healthy as it can.